DFasasi/Blip/README.md

 # Blip!
 (Binary Parser Language)

 ## General Overview
 This project revolves around the development of a simplistic toy programming language dubbed "Blip".
-In its initial phase (Phase A), the focus is on constructing basic straight-line code featuring fundamental assignment (var, set) and output (output, text) commands.
+In its initial phase (Phase A), the focus is on parsing and converting basic straight-line code featuring fundamental assignment (var, set) and output (output, text) commands.

 ## Language Design and Parsing
 Blip distinguishes itself through its parsing simplicity.
 This deliberate choice enables a unique syntax that deviates from conventional programming languages, opting for a prefix expression syntax instead of the more common infix.
 For instance, to denote "2 + 2", the syntax is "+ 2 2".
 This departure from traditional syntax facilitates learning and implementation from the ground up.